zerok/webmentiond/docs/configuration.md

 system to know who should be able to log in, you have to specify their e-mail address here.

+### `--auth-admin-access-key KEY=KEYLABEL` (flag)

+For special circumstances (e.g. CI integration) you might want to allow programmatic access to the administrative API.
+With this you can specify access keys that you can send to `/api/authenticate/access-key` in order to retrieve a JWT.

 ## Using a configuration file